 They have been able to develop Field effect transistors using heterostructured semiconductor nanowires and semiconducting carbon nanotubes.

 Tech giants began the production of nanoelectronic memory in the early 2010s.
-In 2013, Samsung produced 10-nanometer multi-level cell NAND flash memory.
+In 2013, Samsung produced a 10-nanometer multi-level cell NAND flash memory.
 In 2017, Taiwan Semiconductor Manufacturing Company produced SRAM memory using a 7-nanometer process.

 5. Quantum Nanoscience